 Kratom Withdrawal Timeline

-Kratom withdrawal symptoms usually appear within 12 and 24 hours after the last dose.
+Kratom withdrawal panic attacks usually appear within 12 and 24 hours after the last dose.
 And symptoms can last anywhere from three to seven days.
 And the typical Kratom withdrawal timeline is as follows:

 Flu-like symptoms and feelings of depression and anxiety are common within 12 hours after the last dose.